lazyatom/dotfiles/README.md

 ### Emacs configuration

-We use chemacs and doom principally.
+We use chemacs and doom.
 The configuration is installed earlier as part of the dotfiles, but we need to actually install doom itself.

 ``` sh
 mkdir ~/.emacs-configs